rustamlatypov/cpu-matrix-multiplication/README.md

 ## Description

 A console interface for testing and benchmarking two matrix multiplication implementations.
-Both use the same basic algorithm running O(n^3) for nxn matrices.
+Both use the same basic algorithm running $O(n^3)$ for $n /times n$ matrices.
 The base implementation is sequential and the fast implementation is parallel.

 ## Instructions for building and using